rileyle/UCGretina/README.md

 >       <Channel 3 differential cross section [arbitrary units]>
 >       ...

-> If this file is presnet, the 2-body reaction will draw from this
+> If this file is present, the 2-body reaction will draw from this
 > distribution to determine the scattering-angle for each event.
 The
 > minimum and maximum scattering angles read from this file supersede
 > values set with the `/BeamOut/ThetaMin` and `/BeamOut/ThetaMax`